• Email

 Listen to Easter Through the Eyes of God at Grace to You

-Questions for dinnertime conversation that are spiritual focused.
+Questions for dinnertime conversations that are spiritually focused.
 You can put them in a jar or bowl to choose from or set one at each table setting.

-Barbara Rainey has a resource called Behold the Lamb at her Ever Thine Home Collection and it walks you through Holy Week together as a family.
+Barbara Rainey has a resource called Behold the Lamb at her Ever Thine Home Collection, which walks you through Holy Week together as a family.
 I’m sharing below the reading for the Saturday before Easter.
-I just think it is a beautiful reading to talk about together as a family.
+I just think it is a beautiful reading to talk about together.

 Very little is said in any of the Gospels about what happened on Saturday after Jesus died.
 It was the Sabbath day.
 Like every other Sabbath day, no work was done.
 People were in their homes, resting.
 Undoubtedly, they all were remembering what had happened the day before—the crucifixions, the earthquake, and the Temple curtain being torn.
 Certainly, nothing like this had ever happened before.
 The Light of the World was gone; darkness had returned.